Telluride

 Songfacts®:

-• Telluride is a town in the southwestern portion of Colorado, Originally a silver mining camp, Telluride now is known for its ski resort.
-The town was the subject of an eponymous song penned by Troy Verges and Brett James.
-"Brett and I wrote that at his parents' house the day after we wrote 'Who I Am,'" he recalled to Rolling Stone Country.
+• Telluride is a town in the southwestern portion of Colorado.
+Originally a silver mining camp, it's now known for its ski resort.
+The town is the subject of this Tim McGraw song penned by Troy Verges and Brett James.
+"Brett and I wrote that at his parents' house the day after we wrote 'Who I Am,'" Verges recalled to Rolling Stone Country.

 • The song was later recorded by Josh Gracin for his 2008 album We Weren't Crazy.
-Released as a single, it peaked at #34 on the Country chart.
+Released as a single, his version peaked at #34 on the Country chart.

 Comments